hudra0/geomate/README.md

 ## Support

-For issues, questions
+For issues and questions:
-- Open an issue on GitHub
+- Submit issues on GitHub
-- Join our community discussions in the OpenWrt forums
+- Post in the OpenWrt forum thread